 - Put some cool packs on your breasts – even a frozen damp cloth can help between feeds.
 A warm cloth during feeds will encourage milk flow.

 - Try gently massaging full breasts.

-- A few drops of your milk expressed at the end of each feed and spread over your nipples can soothe and encourage sore nipples to heal.
+- Express a few drops of your milk at the end of each feed and spread it over your nipples.
+This can soothe sore nipples and help them to heal.

-- You could try putting a small amount of cream that contains lanolin and is specially made for breastfeeding on your nipples.
+- Try putting a small amount of cream on your nipples.
+Use one that’s specially made for breastfeeding.

-Your health and your baby’s will be reviewed at a six-week check-up with your midwife, child and family health nurse, obstetrician or GP.
-But here are some things for new mums to keep an eye on at home in the first few months.
+Your health and your baby’s health will be reviewed at a six-week check-up with your midwife, child and family health nurse, obstetrician or GP.
+This is a chance for you to ask about any physical or emotional changes that are worrying you.

 In the early months after birth, you might find that you accidentally urinate or have accidental bowel motions, especially when you laugh, cough or sneeze.